dropbox/dependency-guard/README.md

 dependencyGuard {
     configuration("releaseRuntimeClasspath") {
         allowRule = {
-            // Disallow dependencies with a name containing "test" !it.contains("junit")
+            // Disallow dependencies with a name containing "junit" !it.contains("junit")
         }
     }